 Rather than “chasing” the groundwater with large excavation efforts, Biohabitats developed a design based on minimal grading and creative modifications to surface water drainage patterns.
 This approach raises the groundwater table, extends near-surface saturation, and preserves existing on-site floodplain forest and wetlands.
 Biohabitats also integrated “regenerative stormwater conveyance” principles with more traditional stream restoration techniques to improve channel-floodplain connections.

 The design involved redirecting tributary flow into the site with a new channel design; plugging a historic agricultural drainage ditch at critical locations; modifying an existing pond; installing bentonite plugs along the abandoned tributary to form vernal pools; and creating shallow depressions and berms to restore wetlands, surface streams, groundwater resources, and floodplain connection.
 Biohabitats also provided construction management services to ensure compliance with the design intent and to address any unexpected field conditions.

-Early monitoring efforts suggest that the project is having significant positive effects on the groundwater and wetland hydrology of the floodplain, and will expand wetland distribution and extend wetland hydroperiod.
-The project is generating 7.5 acres of wetland, 1,300 lf of stream, and 8.4 acres of forest creation, enhancement, and preservation mitigation credits, as well as extensive bioretention.
+Early monitoring efforts suggested that the project has had significant positive effects on the groundwater and wetland hydrology of the floodplain, and expanded wetland distribution, and extended wetland hydroperiod.
+The project generated 7.5 acres of wetland, 1,300 lf of stream, and 8.4 acres of forest creation, enhancement, and preservation mitigation credits, as well as extensive bioretention.
 Due to the creative measures employed in the design, the project mitigation and bioretention value is estimated at twice the actual project cost.